Meet Our Team

 Executive Director

 Emily, or ‘Water Droplet,’ was born and raised in Reno, Nevada.
 She studied at the University of Nevada, Reno where she earned her bachelor’s degree in Wildlife Ecology and Conservation in December 2021.
 She is highly passionate about wildlife and enjoys the outdoors and traveling as well as expressing her creative side with different types of art.
-She also has experience tutoring and teaching children as she was previously an Elementary Education major at UNR.
-Fun fact: Emily came here to Great Basin Outdoor School as a student when she was in 5th grade!
+Fun fact: Emily came here to Great Basin Outdoor School as a student when she was in 5th grade and has stuck with her nature name since!
+She has now been working with Great Basin Outdoor School for two years and enjoys every second of it!

 Development Coordinator